grandeurkoe/python-flask-web-development-projects/README.md

 ### Day 062 - Coffee and Wi-Fi

 This project simulates a Coffee and Wi-Fi website using the Flask framework.
 Get cafe data from "cafe-data.csv" and store it.
-Use the flask_wtf and wtforms module to generate and validate the Cafe Form.
-Use the flask_bootstrap module to render Cafe Form in add cafe webpage.
+Use the flask_wtf and wtforms module to generate and validate the CafeForm form.
+Use the flask_bootstrap module to render CafeForm form in add webpage.

 Website Navigation:
 - The Coffee and Wi-Fi website is running on a development server that Flask ships with.